 Eventually, an average price for a given asset would end up at 125 instead of 100, at which the bank was willing to buy.
 So, what to do?

 Big players have to be smart and split each order into a series of smaller orders to save money.
 To buy the first 25% at 100 and wait until the price falls back to 100 to buy the second, third and fourth 25%.
 Perhaps, it would be better to split the order into even smaller orders but this would be too complicated so the big player accepts a small price increase.
 At the end of the day, they will buy at the price of 105 or 106 instead of 100, which is still far better than to fork out on average 125.

 Big players creating market and expectations

-The about illustration is not a special one.
 The big player did a reasonable thing.
 So did the market.
 Nevertheless, the big players are not satisfied.
 On average, they accept a price which is a bit higher than the one they would prefer.
 Despite the small difference, if you put all the small pieces in a heap you get a decent amount of money.
 Also, the big players are aware of having the power to manipulate the small ones and do it.
 Let’s make a short recap of the scenario.